AsyncBanana/divine-origins/README.md

 # Divine Origins

-Divine Origins is an Origins mod that adds two origins, Devil, and Demigod.
+Divine Origins is an Origins mod that adds four origins, Devil, Demigod, Jötunn, and Minotaur.
 More origins will be added later.